In this post, I share my diary of how I did a one week fast and survived.

 It’s hard to describe, but you feel empty because you are empty.

-I went to the grocery store in the morning to pick up some items for meal planning after the fast since I haven’t cooked all week and I was slightly nervous about going.
+I went to the grocery store in the morning to pick up some items for meal planning after the one week fast since I haven’t cooked all week and I was slightly nervous about going.